TelemetryDeck/docs/articles/insights-about-daily-users.md

 ## Creating a new insight

 While in your group, you will see a `Create new Insight` field.
 Depending on if there are already existing insights, you may have to scroll down to find them.
 Click on _+ Create new Insight_.

+### Use templates or create your own insight
 Here you will find `Daily Active Users` on the top.
 After clicking on it, a new insight card will be created.
 The default display type is a line chart that will show you the daily active user count at a specific time.

 ## Configure your insights to show daily active users